Click on a question to read the answer.

 May I take online courses as a CCAP student?

 Yes, CCAP students may take online courses if needed for their program of study.
-It is the responsibility of the student to consult with an academic advisor to select the course that best suits his/her learning style and program of study requirements.
+It is the responsibility of the student to consult with their academic advisor to select the course that best suits his/her learning style and program of study requirements.

 Will CCAP pay for me to take courses at another Virginia Community College?